sedenmutaf1/cserver-seden/README.md

 To use the web server, follow these steps:

-1. Compile the source code:g++ web_server.cpp -o web_server
+1. Compile the source code:g++ server.cpp -o server
-2. Run the web server:./web_server
+2. Run the web server:./server
 3. Access the server in your web browser:
 - Open your web browser.
 - Navigate to http://localhost:8080/index.html (or the port you specified in the code).